 Is the preposition of chess players being worse in modern times hold up to criticism?
 I will share my thoughts with you.

 I have been exposed to chess history so much that I instinctively know this (players are better today), but I want to go beyond that bias.
 I did my own research and will present the findings here just so we can spark some reasonable discussion.
+With all of that in mind, let’s begin.

 Which aspects of chess have improved or not improved over the years?